 The effectiveness of internal, unit-level and other quality assurance processes is evaluated through the University's own schedule of quality reviews, which is currently in its third cycle.
-To evaluate the effectiveness of the quality review process via an evidence-based approach, the Quality Office surveyed reviewers and academic departmental staff who recently participated in an internal quality review process.
+To evaluate the effectiveness of the quality review process via an evidence-based approach, the Quality Office surveys reviewers and academic departmental staff who participate in an internal quality review process.

-The survey for academic departmental staff invited all staff, academic and administrative, from seven departments from the Faculty of Social Sciences to provide feedback on their experience.
-Respondents were satisfied with the overall approach and practices of the quality reviews, while making some suggestions for enhancement.
-Some of these suggestions are currently under consideration while others were already acted on such as raising more awareness about the quality review process by involving all departmental staff in preparatory meetings.
+The survey for academic departmental staff invites all staff, academic and administrative, from the departments reviewed to provide feedback on their experience.
+Responses to date indicate that participants are satisfied with the overall approach and practices of the quality reviews, while making some suggestions for enhancement.
+Suggestions are acted on as appropriate such as raising more awareness about the quality review process by involving all departmental staff in preparatory meetings.
 Commending the strengths of the process, respondents also highlighted the importance of ongoing self-review structures.
-The survey of internal and external reviewers (2015-2017) invited feedback on their experience to support the Quality Office's assessment of its own processes and practice.
-Respondents were overall satisfied with the quality review process, commendations included 'robust,' 'thorough, open and fair,' while noting the 'improvement oriented' nature of the process as a particular strength.
+Surveys of internal and external reviewers inviting feedback on their experience to support the Quality Office's assessment of its own processes and practice indicate that respondents were satisfied overall with the quality review process.
+Remarks made on the process were that it is 'robust,' 'thorough, open and fair,' while noting the 'improvement oriented' nature of the process as a particular strength.
 Among respondents' suggestions for enhancement the recommendation to tailor the scheduling of reviews to facilitate more time for reflection during site visit was particularly noteworthy.